-- Ensure that early career researchers comprise at least 10% of the PC (M) - Consider a lighter and monitored review process scheme for early career researchers to be invited in the PC: the review is assigned to early career researchers, but needs validation by their mentor (O) - Invite members from other related communities (e.g., requirements engineering, MSR, product lines, model-driven engineering) to the PC (O) - Consider co-locating ECSA with other Software Architecture-related conferences (e.g., SEAA and ACM SAC SAT-TA), software engineering fields (e.g., requirements engineering, modeling), related communities (e.g., IoT, services, systems engineering conferences), domain-specific conferences (e.g., ICT4S on sustainability), or industrial software architecture conferences (e.g., GSAS23 or ISAQB) (O)
+- Ensure that early career researchers comprise at least 10% of the PC (M) - Implement a Junior PC in a lightweight manner: each paper is reviewed by both regular and junior PC; one of the regular PC members mentors the junior PC members for that paper on how to formulate their feedback and what to focus on.
+Whether reviews come from regular or junior PC is transparent to authors.
+Two junior PC co-chairs will manage the Junior PC and keep track of well-performing Junior PC to be nominated for regular PC in following years (S) - Invite members from other related communities (e.g., requirements engineering, MSR, product lines, model-driven engineering) to the PC (O) - Send an open invitation to anyone interested for self-nomination to both the OC and the PC and also ask OC and PC for nominations (M) - Consider co-locating ECSA with other Software Architecture-related conferences (e.g., SEAA and ACM SAC SAT-TA), software engineering fields (e.g., requirements engineering, modeling), related communities (e.g., IoT, services, systems engineering conferences), domain-specific conferences (e.g., ICT4S on sustainability), or industrial software architecture conferences (e.g., GSAS23 or ISAQB) (O)